Iván González (footballer, born 1988): Erzgebirge Aue

-Later years
+Later career

 González moved clubs and countries again in February 2015, signing with ASA Târgu Mureș in Romania.
-In late June 2016 he agreed to a two-year contract at AD Alcorcón, but left the following 4 January by mutual consent.
+In late June 2016, he agreed to a two-year contract at AD Alcorcón, but left the following 4 January by mutual consent.

 On 11 January 2017, González switched to the Ekstraklasa with Wisła Kraków.
-On 8 August, he scored twice through penalties to help the hosts defeat Wisła Płock 2–1 in the round of 32 of the Polish Cup; in May 2018, it was announced he would be leaving at the end of the next month.
+On 8 August, he scored twice through penalties to help the hosts defeat Wisła Płock 2–1 in the round of 32 of the Polish Cup.
+In May 2018, it was announced he would be leaving at the end of the next month.

 On 17 July 2018, González joined Recreativo de Huelva.
-In May 2020, he announced his retirement from playing at the age of 32 due to injury problems.
+In May 2020, he retired at the age of 32 due to injury problems.

 International career

-On 6 August 2010, González received a call-up by coach Luis Milla in the Spain U21 team, for the 2011 UEFA European Championship qualifier against Finland.
+On 6 August 2010, González was called up by coach Luis Milla to the Spain under-21 team, for a 2011 UEFA European Championship qualifier against Finland.
 Four months earlier, he had already been summoned by the previous manager Juan Ramón López Caro, but eventually did not make his debut.